polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 cryptographically signed, ensuring nobody but some wallet owner is allowed to transfer money from his wallet to some other wallet of his chosing.

+The **[.request-id]** argument supplied as you create an HTTP invocation can be any string.
+However, it has to be globally unique, implying using a Guid or a piece of text, plus some Guid, or your company name, etc, as the request id is probably smart to avoid having your IDs clash with other clients' IDs.

 ## Micro services and super scalable distributed systems

 In addition to the obvious use cases, such as financial transactions, document signing, legal things, etc -